 The I/O-controller is responsible for all general-purpose I/O pins.
-The CPU can configure whether peripheral modules control certain pins or whether they are under software control, and if so whether each pin is configured as an input or output and if a pull-up or pull-down resistor in the pad is connected.
+The CPU can configure whether peripheral modules control certain pins or whether they are under software control.
+If uses as I/O whether each pin is configured as an input or output, and if a pull-up or pull-down resistor in the pad is connected.
 Each peripheral that connects to the I/O-pins can choose between two different locations to ensure flexibility in various applications.
 See section 13.1 for details.

-The sleep timer is an ultra-low power timer that counts 32.768 kHz crystal oscillator or 32.768 kHz RC oscillator periods.
+The sleep timer is an ultra-low power timer that counts 32.768 kHz crystal oscillator or 32 - 34.6667 kHz RC oscillator periods.
 The sleep timer runs continuously in all operating modes except power mode 3.
 It can be configured in one of several resolution modes, to strike the right balance between timer resolution and timeout period.
-Typical uses for it is as a realtime counter that runs regardless of operating mode (except power mode 3) or as a wakeup timer to get out of power modes 1 or 2.
+Typical uses for it is as a real-time counter that runs regardless of operating mode (except power mode 3) or as a wakeup timer to get out of power modes 1 or 2.
 See section 13.5 for details.

-A built-in watchdog timer allows the CC1110 to reset itself in case the firmware hangs.
+A built-in watchdog timer allows the CC2510Fx/CC2511Fx to reset itself in case the firmware hangs.
 When enabled, the watchdog timer must be cleared periodically, otherwise it will reset the device when it times out.
 See section 13.12 for details.

-Timer 1 is 16-bit timer with а timer/counter/PWM functionality.
-It has a programmable prescaler, a 16-bit period value and three individually programmable counter/capture channels each with a 16-bit compare value.
+Timer 1 is а 16-bit timer timer/counter/PWM functionality.
+It has a programmable prescaler, a 16-bit period value programmable and three individually counter/capture channels each with a 16-bit compare value.
 Each of the counter/capture channels can be used as PWM outputs or to capture the timing of edges on input signals.
+A second order Sigma-Delta noise shaper mode is also supported for audio applications.
 See section 13.3 for details.

-Timer 2 (MAC timer) is specifically designed to support time-slotted protocols in software.
+Timer 2 (MAC timer) is specially designed to support time-slotted protocols in software.
 The timer has a configurable timer period and 18-bit tunable prescaler range.
 See section 13.4 for details.

 Timers 3 and 4 are 8-bit timers with timer/counter/PWM functionality.
 They have a programmable prescaler, an 8-bit period value and one programmable counter/capture channel with an 8-bit compare value.
 Each of the counter/capture channels can be used as PWM outputs or to capture the timing of edges on input signals.
-See section 13.6 for details.
+See section Error!
+Reference source not found. for details.

 USART 0 and 1 are each configurable as either an SPI master/slave or a UART.
-They provide double buffering on both RX and TX and hardware flow-control and are thus well suited to high-throughput full-duplex applications.
+They provide double buffering on both RX and TX to support high-throughput full-duplex applications.
 Each has its own high-precision baud-rate generator thus leaving the ordinary timers free for other uses.
-When configured as an SPI slave they sample the input signal using SCK directly instead of some oversampling scheme and are thus well suited to high data rates.
 See section 13.13 for details.